airbytehq/airbyte/docs/connector-development/config-based/low-code-cdk-overview.md

 For a step-by-step tutorial, refer to the [Getting Started tutorial](./tutorial/0-getting-started.md) or the [video tutorial](https://youtu.be/i7VSL2bDvmw)

-## Configuring the YAML file
+## Configuring the Connector Manifest

-The low-code framework involves editing a boilerplate YAML file.
-The general structure of the YAML file is as follows:
+The low-code framework involves editing a boilerplate connector manifest.
+The general structure of the manifest is as follows:

 ```
 version: "0.1.0"